-Your participation grade is calculated via in-class assignments and group work assigned periodically throughout the semester.
+Your participation grade is calculated via in-class assignments, graded Canvas discussions, and group work assigned periodically throughout the semester.
 You cannot make up participation points so you must be present to be awarded them.
-Because "stuff" comes up in life that might mean missing class, I will drop your lowest participation grade, (i.e. a 0 if you had to miss once class).
+Because "stuff" comes up in life that might mean missing class, I will drop your lowest participation grade, (i.e. a 0 if you had to miss class one night).